Karel Dežman: Early career

-Political evolution
+Political career

 Dežman began his political career in the Slovene National Movement, but in the mid-1850s, he became alienated from it, disenchanted with the conservatism and pragmatism of its leaders Janez Bleiweis and of Lovro Toman.
 Nevertheless, he was elected as a Slovene nationalist MP at the Austrian Parliament in 1861.
 He however did not join the Slovene national caucus, but joined the Bohemian federalists.
 He supported the peaceful coexistence of Slovene and German culture in the Slovene Lands.
 In 1862, Dežman's break with the Slovene national movement became manifest when he published a brochure entitled 'The German Culture in Carniola' (Das Deutschtum in Krain), in which he argued it is the duty of German culture to civilize and bring economic and political progress to Carniola, without Germanizing it.

 Dežman himself turned to more rigid and anti-Slovene positions in the late 1860s and early 1870s, accusing the Slovene nationalists of pan-Slavism, opposing the establishing of a Slovene language university, and the equality of Slovene in public administration.
 Dežman's political evolution provoked fierce reactions in the Slovene public.
 The writer Janez Trdina compared him to Judas Iscariot.
 The Slovene press used his name as a synonym for national renegades.

 Between 1871 and 1874, he served as mayor of Ljubljana.
 In 1873, he was re-elected to the Austrian Parliament on the list of the centralist liberal Austrian Constitutional Party (Verfassungspartei).
 After the death of Count Anton Alexander von Auersperg, Dežman became the undisputed leader of the Constitutionalist Party in Carniola, and tried unsuccessfully to prevent its demise by attempting to forge an alliance with the national progressivist Young Slovene party.

+Death

 He died in Ljubljana in 1889, and was buried in St. Christopher's Cemetery in the Bežigrad district.